Impact of cardiac fibroblast-derived exosomes on electrical and contractile activity of the heart

 Biography

 Dr Patrizia Camelliti is Senior Lecturer in Cardiovascular Molecular Science in the School of Biosciences and Medicine, Faculty of Health and Medical Sciences.
 Patrizia graduated in Biological Sciences (magna cum laude) from the University of Milan, Italy.
 She then moved to the University of Oxford, to undertake a DPhil under the joint supervision of Professor Peter Kohl (Department of Physiology, Anatomy and Genetics, Oxford) and Professor Colin Green (University of Auckland, New Zealand).
 After completing her DPhil, Patrizia was awarded a Junior Research Fellowship at Christ Church College, University of Oxford, and an EP Abraham Cephalosporin research grant, to pursue research at the interface between cardiac physiology and bioengineering.
-She then received a Career Development Fellowship from Imperial College and moved to the National Heart and Lung Institute, Imperial College London, where she established and extensively validated a novel ex-vivo model for cardiovascular research, the living myocardial slice.
+She then received a Career Development Fellowship from Imperial College and moved to the National Heart and Lung Institute, Imperial College London, where she established living myocardial slice from human hearts.

 Patrizia is a review editor for Frontiers in Cardiac Electrophysiology, and a member of the UK Physiological Society, the British Society for Cardiovascular Research, the European Society of Cardiology, the International Society for Heart Research and the Biophysical Society.
-Patrizia reviews project and program grants for MRC, BBSRC, NC3Rs and the British Heart Foundation.
+Patrizia reviews project and program grants for MRC, BBSRC, NC3Rs, the British Heart Foundation and the French National Research Agency.
+She is part of the NC3Rs Technologies to Tools Grant Committee.

 Research themes